-- Y. Aircraft must be equipped with FAA approved Human External Cargo (HEC) dual hook system. - Z. Avionics Equipment - AA.
-One panel-mounted VHF-AM (VHF-I) aeronautical transceiver with a minimum of 760 channels covering 118.000 to 136.975 MHz. - BB.
-One panel-mounted P25 digital VHF-FM aeronautical transceiver covering 138.0000 to 174.0000 MHz (analog narrowband + P25 digital narrowband, at least 6 but no more than 10 watts, 32 CTCSS TIA/EIA-603 standard tones, 168.625 MHz Guard). - CC.
-Auxiliary FM (AUX-FM) provisions (10-pin connection to the audio system, antenna w/BNC connector, and mounting facilities). - DD.
-Separate audio systems for pilot and observer ICS for the pilot, observer/copilot, and two aft cabin exits. - EE.
-Hot mic for the pilot and observer/copilot. - FF.
-Push-to-talk (PTT) for radio + ICS for the pilot (on cyclic) and observer/copilot (footswitch or cord-mounted), and ICS PTT (cord-mounted) for two aft exits. - GG.
-One global positioning system (GPS).
+- A. One panel-mounted VHF-AM (VHF-I) aeronautical transceiver with a minimum of 760 channels covering 118.000 to 136.975 MHz. - B. One panel-mounted P25 digital VHF-FM aeronautical transceiver covering 138.0000 to 174.0000 MHz (analog narrowband + P25 digital narrowband, at

+- least 6 but no more than 10 watts, 32 CTCSS TIA/EIA-603 standard tones, 168.625 MHz Guard). - C. Auxiliary FM (AUX-FM) provisions (10-pin connection to the audio system, antenna w/BNC connector, and mounting facilities). - D. Separate audio systems for pilot and observer ICS for the pilot, observer/copilot, and two aft cabin exits. - E. Hot mic for the pilot and observer/copilot. - F. Push-to-talk (PTT) for radio + ICS for the pilot (on cyclic) and observer/copilot (footswitch or cord-mounted), and ICS PTT (cord-mounted) for two aft exits. - G. One global positioning system (GPS).
 The GPS shall be located where the pilot and the copilot/observer can clearly view the display, shall utilize WGS-84 datum and reference latitude and longitude coordinates in the DM (degrees/minutes/decimal minutes) mode, and shall be powered by the aircraft electrical system.
 Antennas must have a clear view of the sky.
 The GPS unit must have the ability for manual entry of waypoints in flight.
 The GPS shall have a database updated annually and covering the continental United States.
 Contractors accepting dispatches to Alaska shall also include an Alaska database in the GPS.
-Aviation portable GPS units (Garmin GPSMAP 296/396/496 or equivalent) are acceptable provided they use remote antennas, are securely mounted, present information from an overhead orientation (not a drive-along-the-road type), and meet all the previously stated GPS requirements.

-- HH.
-One automatic-fixed Emergency Locator Transmitter (ELT), which must: be certified under TSO-C126 (or newer); be approved for use in helicopters; be installed in accordance with the ELT manufacturer's instructions (including rigid attachment providing less than one-tenth inch movement with 100 lbs. force applied in the weakest direction); be mounted in a conspicuous or marked location, and; meet the same requirements as those detailed for airplanes in 14 CFR 91.207 (excluding section f).
-The ELT's antenna(s) must be mounted externally to the aircraft, unless installed in a location approved by the aircraft manufacturer.
+Aviation portable GPS units (Garmin GPSMAP 296/396/496 or equivalent) are acceptable provided they use remote antennas, are securely mounted, present information from an overhead orientation (not a drive-along-the-road type), and meet all the previously stated GPS requirements. - H. One automatic-fixed Emergency Locator Transmitter (ELT), which must: be certified under TSO-C126 (or newer); be approved for use in helicopters; be installed in accordance with the ELT manufacturer's instructions (including rigid attachment providing less than one-tenth inch movement with 100 lbs. force applied in the weakest direction); be mounted in a conspicuous or marked location, and; meet the same requirements as those detailed for airplanes in 14 CFR 91.207 (excluding section f). - The ELT's antenna(s) must be mounted externally to the aircraft, unless installed in a location approved by the aircraft manufacturer.
 TSO-C126 and newer ELTs require documentation of current registration with the National Oceanic and Atmospheric Administration (NOAA), or the national civil aviation authority with which the aircraft is registered.
 ELTs certified to TSO-C91a are acceptable prior to January 1, 2024.
 ELT's utilizing hook-and-loop (e.g. Velcro) mounting straps will not be acceptable after January 1, 2024.
-U-92A/U audio connector jacks at all required positions. - II.
-One air traffic control (ATC) transponder and altitude reporting system meeting the requirements of 14 CFR Part 91.215(a) and (b). - JJ.
-Pitot/static/altimeter and transponder/encoder maintained to 14 CFR 91.411 and 91.413 specifications. - KK.
-One Automated Flight Following (AFF) system compatible with the Government's AFF tracking network. - LL.
-One ADS-B Out system meeting the requirements of 14 CFR Parts 91.225 and 91.227.
+U-92A/U audio connector jacks at all required positions. - I. One air traffic control (ATC) transponder and altitude reporting system meeting the requirements of 14 CFR Part 91.215(a) and (b).